claront/campsite/README.md

-# campsite - angular-seed to AngularJS tutorial app
+# campsite app - angular-seed to AngularJS tutorial app

 WARNING: not a finished project yet, but getting close